 Bobby’s wife Cassie died on 6 June 1942 in Winnipeg and is interred in Brookside Cemetery.
 On 29 June 1944, in Winnipeg, Bobby married widow Gudny Rose (Jean) (née Dennison) Powell.
 Jean had married Charles Gordon Powell in 1928 in Winnipeg, the couple giving birth to daughter Loverna in 1930 in Moose Jaw.

 Bobby died on 7 September 1965 in Deer Lodge Hospital in Winnipeg.
 At the time of his death he was survived by his wife Jean, son Lorne and his wife Audrey, step daughter Loverna Goldhawk and her husband Cecil and their three children, brothers Harvey of Winnipeg and Connie of Chicago, and sister Rebecca (Chris) Thompson of Walhalla, North Dakota.
-He was predeceased by his father (1921), mother (1923), and siblings William (1933), Weston (1942), George (1951), all in the Winnipeg area, and Bertha (James) Holton (1963) in Vancouver.
+He was predeceased by his father (1921), mother (1923), and siblings William (1933), Weston (1942), George (1951), all in the Winnipeg area.
 Jean later died on 15 December 1972.
 Bobby and Jean are interred in Chapel Lawn Memorial Gardens on the outskirts of Winnipeg.

 Bobby is commemorated as an athlete and coach on the Memorable Manitobans website.